rit-sse/crazy-train/README.md

 Pinocchio is the link shortener written in sinatra.
 It shares a ssession with WTF and is in the same rackup file because of that.
 You can access it [here](https://sse.se.rit.edu/go)

 ### QDB
 The QDB is the SSE Quote Database written in Rails 3.
-QDB is not in the same config.ru file as everything else. ou can access it [here](https://sse.se.rit.edu/qdb)
+QDB is not in the same config.ru file as everything else.
+You can access it [here](https://sse.se.rit.edu/qdb)

 ### Scoreboard
 Scoreboard is the membership tracker written in Padrino.
 It is not deployed yet and probably won't be until next year.
 Theoretically, it will share a session with WTF and pinnochio but it needs to be tested.